On Gottschalk's surjunctivity conjecture for non-uniform cellular automata: Introduction

 \begin{theoremletter} Let $G$ be a countable post-injunctive group and let $A$ be a finite alphabet.
 Let $M\subset G$ be finite and $S=A^{A^M}$.
 Let $s \in S^G$ be asymptotically constant such that $\sigma_s$ is stably post-surjective.
 Then $\sigma_s$ is stably invertible. \end{theoremletter}

+Note that residually finite groups are sofic and thus post-injunctive.
+It follows that \cite[Theorem~D.(ii)]{phung-laa} is a consequence of our Theorem~\ref{t:main-C} when the group universe $G$ is residually finite.

 Our main results also hold for global perturbations of CA with \emph{uniformly bounded singularity}.
 A NUCA $\sigma_s \colon A^G \to A^G$ has {uniformly bounded singularity} if for every finite subset $E\subset G$ with $1_G\in E=E^{-1}$, we can find a finite subset $F\subset G$ containing $E$ such that the restriction $s\vert_{FE\setminus F}$ is constant.
+Note that in this paper, group operations are to be performed before boolean set operations.
+In particular, $FE\setminus F=(FE)\setminus F$.
 It is clear that $\sigma_s$ has uniformly bounded singularity if $s$ is asymptotically constant.
 When the universe $G$ is a residually finite group, our notion of uniformly bounded singularity is closely related but not equivalent to the notion of (periodically) bounded singularity for NUCA defined in \cite[Definition~10.1]{phung-tcs}.
-We obtain the following generalizations of Theorem~\ref{t:main-A} and Theorem~\ref{t:main-C} (see Section~\ref{s:c} and Section~\ref{s:d}).
+For NUCA with uniformly bounded singularity, we obtain the following generalization of Theorem~\ref{t:main-A} (see Section~\ref{s:c})

-\begin{theoremletter} Let $M$ be a finite subset of a countable surjunctive group $G$.
+\begin{theoremletter} Let $M$ be a finite subset of a finitely generated surjunctive group~$G$.
 Let $A$ be a finite alphabet and let $S=A^{A^M}$.
 Suppose that $\sigma_s \colon A^G \to A^G$ is stably injective for some $s \in S^G$ with uniformly bounded singularity.
 Then $\sigma_s$ is stably invertible. \end{theoremletter}

-\begin{theoremletter} Let $G$ be a finitely generated post-injunctive group and let $A$ be a finite alphabet.
+Similarly, we can extend Theorem~\ref{t:main-C} to the context of NUCA with uniformly bounded singularity (see Section~\ref{s:d}). \begin{theoremletter} Let $G$ be a finitely generated post-injunctive group and let $A$ be a finite alphabet.
 Let $M\subset G$ be finite and let $S=A^{A^M}$.
-Suppose that $\sigma_s \colon A^G \to A^G$ is stably post-surjective for some $s \in S^G$ with uniformly bounded singularity.
+Suppose that $\sigma_s \colon A^G~\to~A^G$ is stably post-surjective for some $s \in S^G$ with uniformly bounded singularity.
 Then $\sigma_s$ is stably invertible. \end{theoremletter}